obedtandadjaja/Hadoop-exercises/README.md

 ## Data
 ### Input Files
-~~Input files for the problem statements [ProblemStatement#1](ProblemStatement1/0_Input) and [ProblemStatement#2](ProblemStatement2/0_Input) have also been uploaded to GitHub.~~<br>

-> *Update at 11/27/2013 10:00:26 PM IST*: Had to remove these input files from the repo as the GitHub Windows client is not able to sync the repo [or rather getting badly stuck with illegitimate alphabets] with these compressed archives.<br>

 These input compressed archives can also be downloaded from Udacity servers.
 Please check [here](http://content.udacity-data.com/courses/ud617/purchases.txt.gz) for input file for Problem Statement 1 and [here](http://content.udacity-data.com/courses/ud617/access_log.gz) for Problem Statement 2.<br>
 These links are also mentioned in the instructions document provided by Udacity Course Instructors.

-### Output Files
-Output for the problem statements [ProblemStatement#1](ProblemStatement1/1_Output) and [ProblemStatement#2](ProblemStatement2/1_Output) have also been uploaded to this GitHub repo for quick reference and validation of the output.<br>
-This output is the Hadoop MR Job output which is obtained after processing and analyzing the specific question.

 ## [Problem Statement1](ProblemStatement1)
-Execution steps are also documented for running the following in either [Python](ProblemStatement1/Python/0_P1_Exec_Steps_Py.sh) or [Java](ProblemStatement1/Java/0_P1_Exec_Steps_Java.sh).

 ### Question#1
 Instead of breaking the sales down by store, instead give us a sales breakdown by product category across all of our stores.